Louis-Dupont/Blog/content/articles/evaluate-chatbot-whatnext.md

 **Everyone say you need to Evaluate your LLM.
 You just did it.
 Now what? 🤷‍♂️**

 You got a score.
 Great.
-Now, here’s the trap:
+Now, here's the trap:

 You either: